Growli

 Why Minnesota's climate shifts the garlic dates

-Minnesota's first fall frost averages late September, which sets the autumn planting clock — cloves need 4-6 weeks of root growth before the ground freezes.
+Minnesota's first fall frost averages late September, which sets the autumn planting clock — cloves want a week or two after that frost, leaving 6-8 weeks of root growth before the ground freezes.
+Planted earlier they push tender shoots that winter kills.
 Minnesota is one of the coldest states in the contiguous US.
 Cold-hardy varieties and a compressed season define gardening here.

 Garlic is the unusual one — plant cloves in autumn (4-6 weeks before the first hard fall frost) so they put down roots before winter, then break dormancy in spring and bulb up over the long days of early summer.
 Cold-winter zones grow hardneck varieties; mild-winter zones do better with softneck.